jslowick/naia/1-Places/1-Western Side/2-Sea of Storms/Tarsus/Tarsus Minor/Bilgetown/Bilgetown Wharf.md

   - bilgetown
   - building
 ---
-The only real [[Deepwater Docks]] on all of [[Tarsus]], this whtf is bustling with trade both from outsiders and even between the atolls and towns on Tarsus.
+The only real [[Deepwater Docks]] on all of [[Tarsus]], this wharf is bustling with trade both from outsiders and even between the atolls and towns on Tarsus.